PyMamba/mamba-framework/docs/development/controller.rst

 .. note::

-    If you don't know what a *mambaerized resource file* is, we recomend you to read the :doc:`../getting_started` document and come back here when you read it
+    If you don't know what a *mambaerized resource file* is, we recommend you to read the :doc:`../getting_started` document and come back here when you read it

 Going asynchronous
 ==================